 Spain is creating a marine wildlife reserve for the migrations of whales and dolphins in the Mediterranean Sea and will prohibit searching for fossil fuels in the area.

-The Spanish government announced on Friday that the protected reserve will cover 46 385 square kilometres between the Balearic Islands and the mainland.
+The Spanish government confirmed protected reserve will cover 46 385 square kilometres between the Balearic Islands and the mainland.
 It says the area "is of great ecological value and represents a migration path of vital importance for cetaceans in the Western Mediterranean".

 WATCH: 1 000+ dolphins swim with humpback whale and calf in spectacular footage